jonathaneeckhout/cwars/README.md

 **CWars** is an open-source multiplayer real-time strategy game where players **write code to control their civilizations**.
 Instead of clicking buttons, players interact with the game world entirely through **REST APIs**, making this a unique fusion of gaming, programming, and strategy.

-> **Game meets Code**: Build settlements, manage resources, train armies, and conquer territories - all through the code you write!

 ## Project Vision